tushar994/webGL/README.md

 # Controls

 `wasd` - move player

 `;` - shoot

 # objects
 - Player
 - Enemy - They shoot bullets at you
-- monke star - This is something oyu can collect to gain score
+- monke star - This is something you can collect to gain score

 # About